Encyclopedia of fire safety

 Fits!

-There are a lot of articles about connecting each sensor in Google.
-And I have no desire to come up with new bicycles, so I will leave links to simple and working options.
+There are a huge number of articles about connecting each sensor in Google.
+And I have no desire to invent new bicycles, so I will leave links to simple and working options.

-This project concerns the development and improvement of a system to prevent / control any attempts to enter by thieves.
+This project concerns the development and improvement of a system to prevent/control any attempted entry by thieves.
 The developed security device uses an embedded system (includes a hardware microcontroller using open source code and a gsm modem) based on GSM (Global System for Mobile Communications) technology.

-A security device can be installed in the house.
-The interface sensor for the burglar alarm is also connected to the controller-based burglar alarm system.
+The security device can be installed in the house.
+The burglar alarm interface sensor is also connected to the controller-based security system.

-When an attempt is made to penetrate, the system sends a warning message (for example, sms) to the owner on the mobile phone or to any pre-configured mobile phone for further processing.
+When an intrusion is attempted, the system sends an alert message (eg sms) to the owner's mobile phone or any pre-configured mobile phone for further processing.

-The security system consists of an Arduino Uno microcontroller and a standard SIM900A modem based on GSM / GPRS.
-The whole system can be powered by any 12V 2A power supply / battery.
+The security system consists of an Arduino Uno microcontroller and a standard SIM900A GSM/GPRS modem.
+The whole system can be powered by any 12V 2A power supply/battery.

 Below is a diagram of an Arduino-based security system.

 The operation of the system is very simple and self-explanatory.
-When power is applied to the system, it enters standby mode.
-When the pins of connector J2 are shorted, a preprogrammed warning message is sent to the required mobile number.
-You can connect any intrusion detector (such as a light guard or motion detector) to the J2 input connector.
-Note that the active-low (L) signal on pin 1 of J2 will activate the burglar alarm.
+When power is applied to the system, it goes into standby mode.
+When J2 connector pins are shorted, a pre-programmed warning message is sent to the desired mobile number.
+You can connect any intrusion detection detector (such as a light guard or motion detector) to the input connector J2.
+Note that an active-low (L) signal on pin 1 of connector J2 will activate the burglar alarm.

-Moreover, an optional “call - alarm” device has been added to the system.
-It activates the phone call when the user presses the S2 button (or when another electronic unit triggers an alarm).
-After pressing the “call” button (S2), the call can be canceled by pressing another button S3 - the “end” button.
-This option can be used to generate a “missed call” alarm in the event of intrusion.
+Moreover, an optional “call-alarm” device has been added to the system.
+It will activate a phone call when the user presses the S2 button (or when another electronic unit initiates an alarm).
+After pressing the “call” (S2) button, the call can be canceled by pressing another S3 button, the “end” button.
+This option can be used to generate a “missed call” alarm in the event of an intrusion.

 The circuit is very flexible, so it can use any SIM900A modem (and of course the Arduino Uno board).
-Read the documentation for your modem carefully before starting assembly.
-This will make the process of making the system easier and more enjoyable.
+Read the modem documentation carefully before assembling.
+This will facilitate and make the process of manufacturing the system enjoyable.

 Arduino board